 Take a Chance on Me

 Employers take a chance with any new employee.
-You never really know who you are getting with a resume and one – or even a few - 30-minute interviews.
+You never really know who you are getting with a resume and one 30-minute interview.
 When considering any candidate, employers should practice discretion and listen to their intuition.
-Proceed with caution, not preconceived judgment and apprehension.
+Proceed with caution, not preconceived judgment.

 For every dedicated criminal, there is an ex-criminal who is dedicated to turning his life around.
 They deserve a chance to prove it.
 And the WOTC can help pay the way.